Desearch-ai/subnet-22/docs/running_on_testnet.md

 ## Steps

-1. Clone and Install Bittensor and the Bittensor Subnet datura.
+1. Clone and Install Bittensor and the Bittensor Subnet 22.
-This clones and installs the datura if you dont already have it (if you do, skip this step)
+This clones and installs the Desearch if you dont already have it (if you do, skip this step)
 ```bash
 cd .. # back out of the subtensor repo
 git clone https://github.com/Desearch-ai/subnet-22.git # Clone the desearch repo